inherithandle/udacity-supply-chain-gyutaeC/project-write-up.md

 * Truffle 4.1.15
 * ganache-cli 6.4.5
 * truffle-contract.js from Starter code for Coffee Supply Chain
-* all libraries can be installed via npm install or comes via the git clone command.
+* all libraries can be installed via npm install or come via the git clone command.

 ### Test smart contract code coverage
 All methods on SupplyChain.sol are tested on truffle-project/test/TestSupplychain.js